ElijahCuff/Technology-Induced-Schizophrenia/README.md

 - Ultrasound Voice Transmission to Inner Ear Bones has proven effective at transmitting voice to the skull ( V2K ) at an average of 19500Hz

 ![screen](https://github.com/ElijahCuff/Technology-Induced-Schizophrenia-/blob/main/Example%201.jpg)

+US Navy conducted several successful studies in 2003 that seem to have made it into consumer usage.